dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  O Death, rock me asleep, bring me to quiet rest, let pass my weary guiltless ghost out of my careful breast.
+  You have to let go of who you were to become who you will be.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1302 days)